vectara/py-vectara-agentic/docs/index.md

 **What is vectara-agentic?**

 Vectara-agentic is a Python package for building Agentic RAG applications powered by Vectara.
 It:
-- Provides a simple API to define tools, including Vectara RAG tools
+- Provides a simple API to define tools, including Vectara RAG tool and Vectara search tooo.
-- Includes pre-built tools for various domains (legal, finance, etc.)
+- Includes pre-built tools for various domains (legal, finance, etc).
-- Integrates with multiple LLM providers (OpenAI, Anthropic, Gemini, Together.AI, Cohere, GROQ, Fireworks AI)
+- Integrates with multiple LLM providers (OpenAI, Anthropic, Gemini, Together.AI, Cohere, GROQ, Fireworks AI).
-- Supports advanced workflows for complex queries
+- Supports advanced workflows for complex queries.

 ## Agent Architecture